 Intro

-An Ahmadi missionary, Kamal Yousuf tours Denmark in 1956.
-Kamal Yousaf is named as the regional missionary for Scandinavia, which cover Sweden, Denmark and sometimes more narrowly to the Scandinavian Peninsula, or more broadly to include the Åland Islands, the Faroe Islands, Finland, and Iceland.
+An Ahmadi missionary, Kamal Yousuf toured Denmark in 1956.
+Kamal Yousaf is named as the regional missionary for Scandinavia, which cover Sweden, Denmark and sometimes more narrowly to the Scandinavian Peninsula, or more broadly to include the Åland Islands, the Faroe Islands and Finland.
 He worked extensively in Sweden too, see here.
+In 1981, Usman Barry converted to Qadianism at their temple in Copenhagen, Denmark, he claims to have seen the famous Jazz player Sahib Shihab there too.

 By 2021, there are roughly 600 Ahmadi’s in the country.
 There are two Ahmadi Muslim mosques, of which one is purpose built.
 The Nusrat Dhahan Mosque, which lies on the outskirts of Copenhagen, in Hvidovre, is the oldest in the country.
 The capacity for this place of worship is barely 120.
 The Baitul Hamd Mosque is in Nakskov, a small town in southern Denmark.